julia-healthcare/julia-healthcare.github.io/about.md

 Julia is an exciting **young** programming language that focuses on ease of use and speed for computational data science.
 We think Julia represents a fantastic opportunity for data science in health service delivery and we will curate our knowledge via this site.

-Juliahealthcare.org was founded in August 2020.
+> Juliahealthcare.org was founded in August 2020.
+It is very new so do bare with us as we add content!

+This is a sister site to [pythonhealthcare.org](http://pythonhealthcare.org/) and [rforhealthcare.org](https://rforhealthcare.org/)